 EU

-Next, you examine the data used to train your k-means model.
+Examine the data you will use to train your k-means model.
 In this tutorial, you cluster bike stations based on the following attributes:

 - Duration of rentals